Pyro

 Figure 1: Typical posterior density landscape

-1 Vanilla Pyro
+1 Classic Pyro

 For rationale, see the pyro launch announcement:

 We believe the critical ideas to solve AI will come from a joint effort among a worldwide community of people pursuing diverse approaches.
 By open sourcing Pyro, we hope to encourage the scientific world to collaborate on making AI tools more flexible, open, and easy-to-use.
-We expect the current (alpha!) version of Pyro will be of most interest to probabilistic modelers who want to leverage large data sets and deep networks, PyTorch users who want easy-to-use Bayesian computation, and data scientists ready to explore the ragged edge of new technology.
+We expect the current (alpha!) version of Pyro will be of most interest to probabilistic modellers who want to leverage large data sets and deep networks, PyTorch users who want easy-to-use Bayesian computation, and data scientists ready to explore the ragged edge of new technology.

 Framework documentation asserts that if you can understand one file, pyro/minipyro.py, you can understand the whole system.

-2 Distributed
+2 Numpyro

 UPDATE: Numpyro is really coming along.
 It has all kinds of features now, e.g. Automatic PGM diagrams.
-Also it turns out that the jax backend is frequently less confusing (IMO) than pytorch.
+Also, it turns out that the jax backend is frequently less confusing (IMO) than pytorch.

-4 Tutorials and textbooks
+3 Tutorials and textbooks

-5 Tips, gotchas
+4 Tips, gotchas

-5.1 Regression
+4.2 Regression

 Suppose we want to solve a posterior inference problem of the following form: